Jelyxx/Jelyxx/README.md

 -  I’m interested in improving the World.
 - 🌱 I’m currently Learning to collaborate.
 - 💞️ I’m looking to collaborate on interesting things.
-- 📫 How to reach me: here!
+- 📫 How to reach me: Here!
 And maybe somewhere else :)

 <!---
 Jelyxx/Jelyxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.